HiDefTextiles/HiDefKnits/README.md

 prjónarar* with over 17 thousand (mostly) Icelandic members.

 Knitters take great pride in their work and most practitioners know of all the untold hours of knitting disasters and unwanted frogging[[2]](#_ftn2), where a knitter unravels hours upon hours of meticulous work.
-This may be due to an error in reading the pattern or an unflattering fit.
-Since one size does not fit all, the objective of this project *HiDef Knits* is to simplify the process of designing original and altering knitwear with perfect fit and a professional finish.
+This may be due to an error inreading the pattern or an unflattering fit.
+Since one size does not fit all, the objective of HiDef Knits is to simplify the process of designing original and altering knitwear with perfect fit and a professional finish.

 After consulting 200 Icelandic knitters, 82% had designed a garment for themselves and 10% had published their patterns (remaining 18% did not consider